joshnicholas/Project-1/README.md

  Python 3.x

 ## Getting Started
-Start this game by typing the following command in their command prompt:
+Start this game by typing the following command in the terminal/command prompt:
 	python ./guessing_game.py

 ## Authors